Odden69/Miller_and_Davies/README.md

 This site was deployed to Heroku Apps.

 To deploy a copy of this site, follow these steps:
-- Start by installing everything in the requirements.txt file to your.
+- Start by installing everything in the projects requirements.txt file.
-- Make sure you have a correct requirements.txt and Procfile before moving on with the deployment.
+- Make sure you have a correct requirements.txt and Procfile in your workspace before moving on with the deployment.
 #### Create a database
-- Create a PostreSQL database of your choice.
-For this project I used ElephantSQL.
+- Create a PostgreSQL database of your choice.
+- For this project I used ElephantSQL, follow these instructions to do the same.
-- Log in to ElephantSQL with your GitHub account and authorize ElephantSQL if you haven't done that before.
+- Log in to [ElephantSQL](https://www.elephantsql.com/) with your GitHub account and authorize ElephantSQL if you haven't done that before.
 - Create a new team, with your own name, if you don't already have one.
 - From your dashboard create a new instance.
 - Give your new database a Name and select the Tiny turtle(Free) plan.